OneSparse/OneSparse/README.md

-# summary
+# Summary

-OneSparse is a postgres extension that bridges [The GraphBLAS API](http://graphblas.org) with the [PostgreSQL](https://postgresql.org) object relational database.
+OneSparse is a postgres extension that bridges [The SuiteSparse GraphBLAS API](http://graphblas.org) with the [PostgreSQL](https://postgresql.org) object relational database.

-GraphBLAS is a sparse linear algebra API optimized for processing graphs encoded as sparse matrices and vectors.
-In addition to common real/integer matrix algebra operations, GraphBLAS supports up to 960 different "semiring" algebra operations, that can be used as basic building blocks to implement a wide variety of graph algorithms.
+GraphBLAS is a sparse linear algebra API optimized for processing dense and sparse matrices and in particular graphs encoded as sparse matrices and vectors.
+In addition to common real/integer matrix algebra operations "plus" and "times", GraphBLAS supports many different "semiring" algebra operations, that can be used as basic building blocks to implement a wide variety of algebraic and graph algorithms.

 OneSparse leverages the expertise in the field of sparse matrix programming by [The GraphBLAS Forum](http://graphblas.org) and uses